Ryotsuke/DSC-RX100M2-Remote-Control/plugins/cordova-plugin-file-opener2/README.md

 Requirements
 -------------
-- Android 4 or higher / iOS 6 or higher / WP8
+- Android 4 or higher / iOS 6 or higher / WP8.

-- Cordova 3.0 or higher
+- Cordova 3.0 or higher.

 Installation
 -------------